Cohort6-lab/web/README.md

 NB. developer are to state there names at the end of the webpage edited/commited by them and all state the changes made on an edited page.
 For a easier workflow and code view by moderators

+ALWAYS Hashtag C6-lab on your changes
+Eg. #C6-lab

 # open-source